 Whit DRM Software you may control up to 32 Denkovi relay boards from one PC.
 You may easily set four different modes for each relay independently from each relay board.
 It doesn't matter the communication protocol or how many relay channels has the relay board.
 The image below shows example configuration with single PC (with DRM Software), router and 6 Denkovi relay boards.
 This is an example how you may control 64 relay channels.

 Basicly there are five working modes for each relay channel.
 Each relay may work in only one mode each moment.
 For example 3 of your relays may be controled direclty by you, 5 may work in timer mode, 2 relays may be turned only on monday, 4 may be turned at specific date and time and the rest may work in pulses (1 sec ON and 2 sec OFF for example).
 This is special feature of the software that allows you to be more flexible.
 The possible relay modes are:

 1. Control Mode.
-In this mode you can simply set the relays.
+In this mode you can simply set the relays or make single pulses.
 You may set ON/OFF single relay or you may set all the relays in specific state as you want.
 For example we set Relay 1 ON or Relay 1,2,3,4 ON and 5,6,7,8 OFF at once.
 For more detailed information [Control Mode]

 2. Timer Mode.
 This mode is based on our previous USB Timer applications.
 By this mode you can give different states, sequences and delays for each relay.
 For more detailed information [Timer Mode]